HafsaHameed457/NT-Info/README.md

 2. Client-Server Architecture: The client (e.g., a web browser) and server (where the data or service resides) are separate.
 The client makes requests to the server, which processes them and sends back the response.

+3. Uniform Interface: A RESTful API uses a consistent, standardized interface to communicate between the client and the server, typically based on HTTP methods like GET, POST, PUT, DELETE, etc. Resources (data entities) are exposed via URLs.